 [R] R. T. Rockafellar, Lagrange multipliers and optimality, SIAM Rev., 35 (1993), pp. 183-238.

 R. T. Rockafellar (1993), Lagrange multipliers and optimality, SIAM Rev., 35, pp. 183-238.

 A consistent style should be used, and the style of in-text citations should conform to the reference style chosen.
 To refer to a specific page or item in an article or book the following formats may be used: [2, p.
 51]; [M, p.
 51]; Mandelbrot [2, p.
 51]; or Mandelbrot (1977, p.
 51).

 Page limit policies

 SIAM Journal on Applied Mathematics, SIAM Journal on Control and Optimization, SIAM Journal on Matrix Analysis and Applications, SIAM Journal on Numerical Analysis, and SIAM Journal on Scientific Computing have a page-limit policy of 20 pages per paper.
-SIAM Journal on Optimization and SIAM/ASA Journal on Uncertainty Quantification have a limit of 25 pages per paper.
+SIAM Journal on Applied Algebra and Geometry, SIAM Journal on Optimization, and SIAM/ASA Journal on Uncertainty Quantification have a limit of 25 pages per paper.
 Please refer to each journal's editorial policy for more information.